Homeownership Repair Budget

 What?
 I need to save some money now?

 What is a good homeowner repair budget once you buy a new home?
-Some say 1% of the purchase price per year but I think that formula may be flawed for homes there are more or less expensive than moderate priced residences.
+Some say 1% of the purchase price per year but I think that formula may be flawed for new homes, there are more or less expensive than moderate priced residences.
 Others say about $1.00 per square foot per year which I find to be lots more logical and affordable for those with a smaller home.
 But is there an average that’s best to use?

 Whatever the case there is a point to all this.
 You should allow for a repair budget because even the best DIY person will at some point need a trades person to help them out.
 That can be as simple a a plumbing clog or as big as HVAC or roof repairs.